-Forth & Clyde Canal - was the first canal to be built in Scotland in 1768 and played a vital part in the Industrial Revolution.
-Thanks to the innovation of the unique Falkirk Wheel which opened in 2002, today's visitors can now take a boat trip on the canal, linking to the Union Canal which was originally built to transport coal back in 1822.
-E: enquiries@scottishcanals.co.uk www.scottishcanals.co.uk
+FORTH & CLYDE CANAL - The Forth & Clyde Canal was the first canal to be built in Scotland in 1768 and played a vital part in the Industrial Revolution.
+Thanks to the innovation of the unique Falkirk Wheel opened in 2002, today's visitors can now take a boat trip on the canal, linking to the Union canal which was originally built to transport coal back in 1822.

-Callendar House - a 17th century house situated within the 170-acre Callendar Park, which has been host to many important historical figures over the centuries.
+CALLENDAR HOUSE - Situated within the 170-acre Callendar Park and dating from the 14th Century, Callendar House has been host to many important historical figures over the centuries.
 A fascinating exhibition covers the Falkirk area's history between the 11th and 19th centuries, including a restored 1825 kitchen producing freshly baked treats of the times.
-T: 01324 503772 E: callendar.house@ falkirkcommunitytrust.org www.falkirkcommunitytrust.org

-Clackmannanshire Tower Trail - a series of 14th and 15th century tower houses built by aristocrats who needed to be near the royal court in Stirling.
-Each has its own fascinating story.
-The imposing ruin of Castle Campbell boasts a dramatic setting with fine views across the scenic Ochil Hills while Alloa Tower has some stunning artworks and even its own dungeon! www.discoverclackmannanshire.com
+CLACKMANNANSHIRE TOWER

+TRAIL - Clackmannanshire's distinctive

+tower houses are 14th and 15th

+century structures built by aristocrats

+wishing to be near the Royal Court in

+Stirling.
+Each has its own fascinating

+story.
+Castle Campbell is known as

+'Castle Gloom' despite it's fine setting,

+while Alloa Tower has some superb

+artworks and even its own dungeon!